Lafolie/Final-Minecraft/README.md

 #### Elemental Aspects

 FMC Core's Elemental Aspects feature is fully compatible with items, blocks, and mobs supplied by other mods.
-Compatibility is achieved via configuration extensions.
-Players may add their own configurations to their personal installs, but the FMC project aims to provide built-in support for as many mods as possible.
+Compatibility is achieved via tags.

-If you are a developer and wish to supply official configuration extensions for external mods please make a pull-request that adds your configuration data to <TODO: create config file>.
-See here <TODO: docs> for documentation and guidelines.
+If you are a developer and wish to make your blocks, items, and entities compatible, all you need to do is add your items to appropriate elemental tag.
 *TODO: setup maven on repo*

 *TODO: wiki and such*